Mai Tai (Original Formula)

 Trader Vic tells the tale...

 I am substituting one of the finest Jamaican rums I know of (Wray and Nephew own the Appleton brand).
 You may step down to Appleton Extra rum if you want.
 I am also using a quality Orange Curacao along with a very good bottling of Orgeat Syrup.
-Instead of rock candy syrup I have listed double strength simple syrup.
+I have found the rock candy syrup to be unneccesary and so have removed it.